Blog / 3D Printing Circuit Board – Designing and 3D Printing PCB

-A 3D printed circuit board is a PCB made using an additive process that creates the 3D solid board from a digital design file.
-Most traditional PCB fabrication processes involve CNC milling, laser cutting, or ironing on glossy paper.
-However, with the PCB 3D printing process, you make circuit boards by laying the conductive or hollow traces first.
-The only difference is in the fabrication process, but these finished boards appear and function like regular PCBs.
+A 3D printed circuit board is a PCB made using an additive process that builds the board from a digital design file.
+Traditional PCB fabrication methods use CNC milling, laser cutting, or ironing on glossy paper.
+With PCB 3D printing, conductive or hollow traces are laid down first.
+Despite the different process, these boards look and function like regular PCBs.

 A 3D printer